AET-CS/aet-cs.github.io/white/2025/CS11/calendar.md

 ---

 ## Daily Calendar
+- September 5, 2025 (Friday)
+    - RPN Quiz
+    - Writing numbers as sums of: Fibonacci, powers of two, odds, powers of three
+    - HW: Write a procedure (or code) to explain how to convert a number into a list of powers of 2 that add to that number.
+E.g. on input "23" you should output 16,4,2,1.
+Write code if you know how, otherwise plain English is fine.
+Explain how you pick the numbers to output in a logical way.
+Please bring a typed printed copy of your answer to class.
+(If you can code well enough to output a binary string given an integer input, that's cool too.)
 - September 3, 2025 (Wednesday)
     - four fours puzzle
     - Go over sqrt2 Google sheet [solution key](https://docs.google.com/spreadsheets/d/1RsKIcdqbSvRl5LXcfM2sJ_XfYE1svEggTNu5w00zUK0/edit?usp=sharing).
 Make your own copy please